TheBazingaProject/Bazinga-2021-2022/README.md

               - Added a lift encoder

               - In teleop, we added a reverse, so whenever a driver 1 presses bumper, it will reverse the driving mechanism

+Dec 1, 2021   - Camera and competition summary

+              - Competition was on November 20th, programmed all four autonomous' during the competition

+              - The far autonomous' just move forward and back up into the warehouse

+              - Trying to incorporate Vuforia and TFOD, haven't tested yet, needs a lot of work

+              - Added a claw for the capstone (Teleop)